-Failure to observe the requirements of the Local Authorities (Members' Interests) Act 1968 could potentially invalidate the decision made, or the action taken, by the Council or community board.
+Failure to observe the requirements of the Local Authorities (Members' Interests) Act 1968 could potentially invalidate the decision made, or the action taken, by the Council.
 Failure to observe these requirements could also leave the member open to prosecution (see Appendix B).
 In the event of a conviction, elected members can be removed from office.